-Amreen is a researcher, working across IPPR North, and the Migration, Trade and Communities team.
+Amreen is a research fellow, working across IPPR North, and the migration, trade and communities team.

 Amreen was a key contributor to the report Beyond the hostile environment which analysed Home Office policies that contributed to the Windrush scandal, and proposed ways to reform current systems of immigration enforcement.
 She also was an author on IPPR North’s 2021/22 State of the North: Powering northern excellence playing a role in tracking the progress and delivery of the promises made under the ‘levelling up’ agenda.